-A: The MedEquities special meeting is scheduled to be held on May 15, 2019, at 10:00 a.m., local time, at MedEquities' headquarters located at 3100 West End Avenue, Suite 1000, Nashville, Tennessee 37203.
+A: The MedEquities special meeting is scheduled to be held on , 2019, at , local time, at .
 The completed, signed and dated proxy card must be mailed in time to be received before the MedEquities special meeting.
-The Internet and telephone facilities will close at 11:59 p.m., New York time, on May 14, 2019.
+The Internet and telephone facilities will close at 11:59 p.m., New York time, on , 2019.